A functioning knowledge base needs a workshop layer, not just a library

 Bridges between the layers

-Extraction bridges (workshop → library) — moving durable insights out of temporal documents.
+Extraction bridges (workshop → library) move durable insights out of temporal documents.
+An ADR is what's left after a decision thread concludes; a note might be what's extracted when a task completes; a source review is what a queue item becomes after processing.
 At the deterministic end, this is spec mining: extracting rules and verifiers from observed workshop behavior.
-But extraction is broader — it also produces non-deterministic library artifacts like notes, ADR drafts, and judgment precedents. - A /crystallize operation that extracts learnings from a completed task into a note - Decision threads that automatically produce ADR drafts when they reach the "decided" state - Experiment conclusions that prompt for note creation - Session logs that flag insights for promotion
+But extraction is broader — it also produces non-deterministic library artifacts like notes, ADR drafts, and judgment precedents.
+Concrete mechanisms might include: - A /codify operation that extracts learnings from a completed task into a note - Decision threads that automatically produce ADR drafts when they reach the "decided" state - Experiment conclusions that prompt for note creation - Session logs that flag insights for promotion

 Current state of the gap